 Flooring throughout all toilets is an even non-slip vinyl flooring

 All communal areas and rooms are evenly and well lit.
-Most corridors and toilets have automatic lighting.
+Most corridors and toilets have automatic sensor lighting.

 Prams and buggies